 Ireland a bastion of liberal humanism?
 You think?

 You’d think, wouldn’t you, that Ireland is a bastion of liberal humanism, not at all isolated and insular out there on Europe’s western fringe, but a cosmopolitan, secular, fun place to be.
 You think?
+Nah.
+Ireland is still very conservative, unimaginative and a ‘nanny state’.
+When we take a mature approach to the legalisation and control of cannabis, then we’ll start to grow up.

 Let’s get the story straight.
 Ireland has gay marriage, yes.
 We legalised contraception so long ago, in 1980!
 And homosexuality was decriminalised (thanks to David Norris and the European Convention on Human Rights) all the way back in 1993.
 That’s, like, the last century, people!
 We gave women control over their bodies by legalising abortion in 2018.
 Yes, 2018.
 We even have a tax on plastic bags.
 But on top of all the good stuff we still have the Catholic Church’s poisonous, sweaty fingers all over our Constitution, our schools and our healthcare.
 Religion’s toxic grip left a legacy including child abuse on a biblical scale, unhealable divisions with Northern Ireland’s hardcore Protestants, and politicians who have bent the knee to the Pope on virtually all matters of state.
 The religious halcyon days were back in the 1930s, when Eamon de Valera built a proto-fascist Catholic serfdom, while the political party that now runs Ireland – Fine Gael – even sent Blueshirts to Spain to fight for Franco, and de Valera wrote the 1937 Constitution of Ireland with the direct input of the Irish Catholic Church, and it still stands to this day!